TheVoidSolutions/Vue-DateFormat/README.md

-# Vue Dateformat
+# Vue DateFormat

-Vue-Dateformat is a component designed to format dates in a Vue.js application.
+Vue-DateFormat is a component designed to format dates in a Vue.js application.
+It simple takes in a `Date` or `String` and converts it via `toLocaleString()` with different options passed in depending on your props.

 ## Installation